asvishnyakov/guidelines-and-styleguides/how-to-use-customize-and-extend-bootstrap.md

 #### Default values

-> Every Sass variable in Bootstrap 4 includes the !default flag allowing you to override the variable’s default value in your own Sass without modifying Bootstrap’s source code.
+> Every Sass variable in Bootstrap 4 includes the !default flag allowing you to override the variable's default value in your own Sass without modifying Bootstrap's source code.
 Copy and paste variables as needed, modify their values, and remove the !default flag.
-If a variable has already been assigned, then it won’t be re-assigned by the default values in Bootstrap.
+If a variable has already been assigned, then it won't be re-assigned by the default values in Bootstrap.

 ##### Links